Using 4D CT to Understand Anatomy-Device Interaction across the Cardiac Cycle

 The beating heart can take a toll on a cardiac implant.
 When developing new or improved cardiac devices, it is important to understand this motion and how it affects implants such as heart valves.
 4D Cardiac CT imaging offers unique insight into both anatomical and device geometry at multiple time points throughout the cardiac cycle.

-Beyond providing just animations of cardiac motion, this data can be used in complex 3D analyses to provide quantitative answers to questions such as:
+Beyond providing just animations of cardiac motion, this data can be used in complex 3D analyses to provide quantitative answers to questions when planning cardiac implants.

 In this webinar, Julianne Spencer from Medtronic will share how she uses the new 4D feature in the Mimics Innovation Suite 21.0 to optimize her analysis of transcatheter heart valves.
 She will discuss the value of 4D analysis for her work and explain how the latest version of the software is empowering her to understand device behavior, while removing hours from her previous workflow.